Fluci/ply-rs/README.md

 It focuses on two main points:

 - An easy and fast start.
-- High performance if you're willing to do somethings yourself.
+- High performance if you're willing to do some things yourself.

 ## Getting started